ulrikpedersen/automatic-carnival/BUILD.md

 Building the CPP source code
 ----------------------------
+Please note that the instructions in this section are for developers/maintainers of the C++ extension code.
+Python developers/users/packagers do **not** need to invoke cmake directly in order to build pytango.
+See the next section for python build instructions.

 The `ext/` dir contains the source code for the pytango bindings to the cppTango C++ library.
 These python bindings are generated using Boost Python and built using cmake.

+### PyTango library dependencies
 The C++ code has dependencies on:
  * Tango (cppTango) & its dependencies...
  * Python
  * Boost Python
  * NumPy

+### PyTango Build System Dependencies
 In addition the build system requires a development environment with the following tools:
  * cmake (>=3.16 - the newer the better)
  * python (>= 3.8 - the newer the better)